Mosquito Treatment Cost: 2026 Spray Prices

 Labor You apply it yourself Technician handles everything

 Bottom line: DIY mosquito products like citronella, yard sprays, and bug zappers provide some relief but cannot match the effectiveness of professional barrier treatments.
 For homeowners who spend a lot of time outdoors, the monthly cost of professional service ($40 to $80) is generally worthwhile.
+Before your first treatment, review our tips on how to prepare your home for pest control to get the best results.

 How to Reduce Mosquito Treatment Costs